Numbers of Covid deaths, admissions to hospitals witness significant jump in Delhi | Health

 According to officials, 140 new admissions to the city hospitals were reported on January 3 and 222 on January 4.
 Such numbers were last witnessed at the end of May last year.

-According to Delhi Health Minister Satyendar Jain, the third wave of COVID-19 has hit the city, which is expected to record around 10,000 fresh cases of the infection on Wednesday with a positivity rate of 10 per cent.
+According to Delhi Health Minister Satyendar Jain, the third wave of COVID-19 has hit the city.

-''Delhi is expected to record around 10,000 new cases with a positivity rate of around 10 per cent...
-The third wave has started in the city,'' he said.

 Jain said the Delhi government had been sending the samples of all the coronavirus patients for genome sequencing to determine if the Omicron variant of the virus had spread in the country.